JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

     agents::Vector{T}
 end

-# if you want you can overload the `show` method to get custom printing of you World
+# if you want you can overload the `show` method to get custom printing of your World
 function Base.show(io::IO, w::World)
     println(io, typeof(w))
     map(a->println(io,"  $a"),w.agents)